-Weapons were discovered inside al-Shifa hospital.
+Weapons were discovered inside al-Shifa Hospital.
 Photo: Reuters

-According to Palestinian health authorities, more than 11,470 Palestinians were killed, two-thirds of them women and minors.
-Another 2,700 people are reported missing, most likely buried under the rubble.
+According to Palestinian health authorities, more than 11,470 Palestinians have died, two-thirds of them women and minors.
+Another 2,700 are reported missing, most likely buried under the rubble.

 Hoang Nam (according to Reuters)